-In many instances, data collection is not the problem, but processing large quantities of data proves challenging.
-In the case of face recognition, it is likely that there are many images available for a specific individual, for example obtained through mass-scale web scraping.
-State-of-the-art face recognition pipelines typically start by extracting embeddings that represent feature vectors of individual faces through the use of machine learning models (currently often based on deep neural networks); subsequently, they can calculate the similarity to all of these images by again deriving embeddings and comparing them to previously stored templates and each other.
-This is inefficient on two different levels: First, decentralized systems strive for as little computational requirements as possible.
-Therefore, requiring multiple (on a holistic system point of view, redundant) similarity calculations would hurt both provider diversification and hinder small providers in serving larger quantities of users.
+In Proceedings of the 9th International Conference on Information Systems Security and Privacy (ICISSP 2023), pages 279-286 ISBN: 978-989-758-624-8: ISSN: 2184-4356 images by again deriving embeddings and comparing them to previously stored templates and each other.
+This is inefficient on two different levels: First, requiring multiple (on a holistic system point of view, redundant) similarity calculations would hurt both provider diversification and hinder small providers in serving larger quantities of users because of increased hardware requirements.
 Ideally, one could combine different aspects of these multiple embeddings extracted from face images with as little data as possible.
 Since research on still image face recognition is quite extensive, and an embedded camera sensor device can often derive embeddings of the currently visible person on-line, creating a new, aggregated embedding based on all images available of an individual would not change the backbone of state-of-the-art face recognition pipelines.
-Secondly, having a single (aggregated) embedding for an individual, and thus not depending on multiple similarity computations minimizes network traffic, as only a single embedding needs to be sent across the network, which is especially significant for decentralized, embedded systems.
-Additionally, we argue that aggregating face embeddings as stored by recognition systems can also be a privacy advantage: while embeddings of single face images can potentially be reversed to compute (an approximation of) the original input image[5], reversing the aggregate of multiple different embeddings would necessarily create an artificial face image that overlays aspects of all the aggregated input.
-While this may still represent the person sufficiently well for further correlation analysis, it should mask the original inputs that could otherwise be used for more direct matching.
-However, a detailed, quantitative analysis of this privacy aspect is outside the scope of this and subject to future research.
+Secondly, having a single (aggregated) embedding, thus not depending on multiple similarity computations minimizes network traffic, which is especially significant for decentralized, embedded systems.